LeonSong1995/gsMap/docs/source/quick_mode.md

 ### Output

 - The output will be saved in the `--workdir` directory and will include all intermediate files: representations, gene marker scores, LD scores, and LDSC results
-- A web report will be presented in the report file, including visualizations of cell-trait associations and model diagnostic plots.
+- A web report will be presented in the report file in the `report` folder, including visualizations of cell-trait associations and model diagnostic plots.

 ### Example Output Structure